1. How often do I need to be seen for psychiatric services?

-6. If I need to be prescribed controlled substances, do I need to come to the office for all of my appointments?
+5. If I need to be prescribed controlled substances, do I need to come to an office for all of my appointments?

 No. As a result of the Covid 19 pandemic, certain laws related to controlled substances have changed.
-You are now able to schedule teleservices for all appointments, including those involving controlled substances, if you so choose.
+You are now able to schedule teleservices for all appointments.

 Although I rarely provide 45-50 minute psychotherapy sessions, I believe that many people who are taking medications are likely to do better if they are also in psychotherapy.
 If you wish, I am happy to refer you to an appropriate therapist.